sibaprasad12/Kotlin/KotlinBasics.md

   print("Hello World")
 }
 ```

-- Java deemands class files
+- Java demands class files
 - Kotlin needs JVM in runtime similar to java
-- Does Kotlin creates a class internally
+- Does Kotlin create a class internally
     - Yes, The kotlin compiler internally creates a class file which is loaded into memory for execution in runtime
 - Once you will execute the kotlin file, it will create a .class file internally
-- It will saved inside out/production/projectname/ filenamekt.class
+- It will save inside out/production/project name/ filenamekt.class
-- Its a compile code which is auto generated
+- It's a compile code which is auto generated

 ## Quick Overview Of Basic Syntax
 - Functions